 - Add the prepared gelatin mixture to the cranberry and herb mixture.
 Stir to thoroughly combine.

 - To suspend solids in a gummy, you can cool the gelatin down to just above its setting point so that it is thick and viscous enough to hold the floating and/or sinking pieces distributed through the gummy mixture.
 Slowly, stirring often, allow the mixture to cool and thicken.
-You can do this at room temperature, but it will be faster if you use the fridge (or an ice bath, if you prefer).
+You can do this at room temperature or speed the process along using the fridge (or an ice bath, if you prefer).

-- Pour into a glass pan (cut and slice) or silicone moulds (shapes).
+- Once the mixture is ready, pour it into a glass pan (cut and slice) or silicone moulds (shapes).

 - Chill to set.